bodywork-ml/ml-pipeline-engineering/README.md

 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/eng-ml-pipes/pt1/ci_workflow.png"/>
 </div>

-Now that the overall structure of the project has been created, all that remains is to put in-place the processes required to get new code merged and deployed, as quickly and efficiently as possible.
+Now that the overall structure of the project has been created, all that remains is to put in-place the processes required to get new code merged and deployed as quickly and efficiently as possible.
 The process of getting new code merged on an *ad hoc*  basis, is referred to as Continuous Integration (CI), while getting new code deployed as soon as it is merged, is known as Continuous Deployment (CD).
 The workflow we intend to impose is outlined in the diagram above.
 Briefly:

-1. Pushing changes (commits) to the `master` branch of the repository, is forbidden.
+1. Pushing changes (commits) to the `master` branch of the repository is forbidden.
 All changes should first be raised as merge (or pull) requests, that have to pass all automated testing and some kind of peer review process (e.g. a code review), before they can be merged to the `master` branch.
 2. Once changes are merged to the master branch, they can be deployed.

 Here at Bodywork HQ we use [GitHub](https://github.com/bodywork-ml/ml-pipeline-engineering) and [CircleCI](https://app.circleci.com/pipelines/github/bodywork-ml) to run this workflow.
 [Branch protection rules](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) on GitHub are used to prevent changes being pushed to master, unless automated tests and peer review have been passed.
-CircleCI is a paid-for CI/CD service (with an outrageously generous free-tier), that automatically integrates with GitHub to enable jobs (such as automated tests), to be triggered automatically following merge requests, or changes to the `master`branch, etc. Our CircleCI pipeline is defined in `.circleci/config.yml` and reproduced below.
+CircleCI is a paid-for CI/CD service (with an outrageously generous free-tier) that automatically integrates with GitHub to enable jobs (such as automated tests) to be triggered automatically following merge requests, or changes to the `master`branch, etc. Our CircleCI pipeline is defined in `.circleci/config.yml` and reproduced below.

 ```yaml
 version: 2.1